Implementing a Data Platform

 2. Data Processing. – This block is dedicated to data processing.
 It should bring data to its final form as well as enable team members to perform exploration/testing at a larger scale.

-3. Data Storage. – Data should be stored in a central module (but not a single database or filesystem!) to avoid silos across the organization.
+3. Data Storage. – Data should be stored in a central module (but not a single database or filesystem!) to avoid silos across the organisation.
 This block must be able to serve different endpoints.
-Teams, as well as applications, should be able to access only data to which they have granted access.
+Teams, as well as applications, should be able to access only data to which they have gained access.
 Data Transactions should be ACID when possible.

 4. Data Serving. – This general block represents the application(s) to which we will serve with data.
 It could include Visualization engines, AI & ML, Data Analytics, APIs or other endpoints.

-5. Data Governance. – Represents the capability of the organization to ensure data quality throughout a complete lifecycle of it.
+5. Data Governance. – Represents the capability of the organisation to ensure data quality throughout a complete lifecycle of it.
 Its focus should be data availability, usability, integrity and data security.

 Extra notes on the Data Storage component